"HUMANITY SPRINGS INTO EXISTENCE WITH POETRY"

 And so, in a meeting with my family, I asked my mother if they searched them on their way out.
 She said no. I asked her if I could give her something, and she said yes.
 So I removed my opinga, I had wrapped the notebook in a dirty piece of cloth so they would be disgusted and would not search it, and my mother hid it in her bosom.
 Or at times my brother would hide them in his inside pocket.
 I have learned later about their anguish, their fear of every uniform they saw on the street.

-The notebooks were gathered thus, and then my brother in law, who was a mechanic, made a metallic box where they placed my prison notebooks and buried them.
+The notebooks were gathered thus, and then my brother in law, who was a mechanic in the paper factory in Lushnja where the books were turned again to paper, made a metallic box where they placed my prison notebooks and they buried them.
 They gave them to me when I came out.
 Most of them have been published.
 I have not published a part of them because I did not wish to burden my books.
 In the first book, The Memory of the Air, I have inserted only one chapter, maybe one sixth or one seventh of it with prison poems.
 Then, in every book I have had one chapter of prison poems.
-I only have one whole book with prison poems, I throw a Skull at your Feet.
+I only have one whole book with prison poems, I Throw a Skull at your Feet.
 Albania, I write in that book, is like a Hamlet holding in its hands the skull of its prisons.
 Since I came out, however, I have not written one single poem about prison.

 During the prison years, we touched briefly on this, you have had many companions and friends.

 Yes.
 It is a place where many lifelong friends will be found.
 There you share the burden of the prison, the fears…